SquadcastHub/terraform-provider-squadcast/README.md

-# Terraform Provider Squadcast
+# Terraform Provider SolarWinds Incident Response

+> **Note:** Squadcast is now called **SolarWinds Incident Response**.
+This provider continues to work as before — only the product name has changed.

-Squadcast is an end-to-end incident management software that's designed to help you promote SRE best practices.
+SolarWinds Incident Response (SWIR, formerly Squadcast) is an end-to-end incident management software that's designed to help you promote SRE best practices.
-The Squadcast provider provides resources to interact with Squadcast APIs.
+The SWIR provider provides resources to interact with SWIR APIs.

 ## Requirements